 PK: The Czech Association for rehabilitation of stroke victims provides counselling, provides courses, activates clubs throughout the country, but its reach is by far insufficient.
-Many healthy, retired people, who could actively contribute to the care ignore the needs of stroke individuals and thereby also their eventual personal pleasure of making good deeds.
-Our organisation should be more
+Many healthy, retired people, who could actively contribute to the care Czech community: more clubs for stroke victims, of those less happy in their physical health state, ignore the needs of stroke individuals and thereby also their eventual personal pleasure of making good deeds.
+Our organisation should be more produce these activities partly on their own, but proactive in sharing knowledge and encouraging they need necessarily organisational as well as people in those activities.
+Self- supporting groups logistic support.
+Given such meetings would be could be conceived and we should reach out to